 Contributions are recognized as revenue when they are received or unconditionally pledged.
 Unconditional promises to give that are expected to be collected within one year are recorded at their net realizable value.
-Unconditional promises to give that are expected to be collected in future years are recorded at the present value of estimated future cash flows based on discount rate ranging from 3% to 3.22% at June 30, 2014 and 2013.
+Unconditional promises to give that are expected to be collected in future years are recorded at the present value of estimated future cash flows based on discount rate of 3% at June 30, 2015 and 2014.
 Amortization of the discount is included in contribution revenue.
 Conditional promises to give are not included as support until such time as the conditions are substantially met.
 An allowance for uncollectible contributions is provided based upon management's judgment, including such factors as prior collection history, type of contribution and nature of fund raising activity.